-Adult day centers are “designed to provide social and some health services to adults who need supervised care in a safe place outside the home during the day,” according to NADSA.
+Adult day centers provide social and some health services to adults who need supervised care in a safe place outside the home during the day.
 The services are as varied as the participants they serve, but centers can be categorized into three distinct models:

 While the models differ, most centers provide meals, activities, and socialization for participants.
 These centers are generally in operation during the day and throughout the week, and some even offer evening and weekend hours.
 Some centers provide transportation, an added perk for caregivers who remain in the workforce.